 BlackFreelance is here to support you through that process.

-I started this community because it’s something I wish existed when I got my first freelance assignment back in 2012, and something I believe Black communities around the world need.
+I started this community because it’s something I wish existed when I got my first freelance assignment back in 2012.
+It’s also something I believe Black communities around the world need.

-It doesn’t matter if you’re looking at full-time work, a side-gig, staying afloat between jobs, or just to build up some extra retirement savings, staying connected to this community can help you build a flourishing, sustainable, employer-independent career and leverage the skill of freelancing to improve your life overall.
+It doesn’t matter if you’re looking at full-time work, a side-gig, staying afloat between jobs, or just to build up some extra retirement savings, staying connected to this community of Black freelancers can help you build a flourishing, sustainable, employer-independent career and leverage the skill of freelancing to improve your life overall.

 First though, let me tell you how it works.

-You’re free to explore as much as you want, but you’ll get the most out of BlackFreelance if you take things in this general order…
+So go ahead and explore!
+A quick tip though…you’ll get the most out of BlackFreelance if you take things in this general order…

 - An introductory quiz to find out how well you really know freelancing (a lot of people are surprised at their score…Take it now!)

 - The Free Resources here on the site that help you find your starting point

 Your First, Most Important Step

 Shaping a freelance career is a process that’s a lot like losing weight or getting in shape…it doesn’t happen overnight (so don’t go quitting your job tomorrow).

 It’s going to walk you through…